Guest Post by Brett Bzdafka, BoxCast

 For me, helping churches grow their cultural and congregational reach is my number one passion and purpose in life.

 The reality is this, you and I live in an ever-increasing video world.
-For this reason, I believe that every ministry, no matter the size, should at the very least consider how they can use video technology to reach as many people as possible with the gospel and the work of the church.
+For this reason, I believe that every ministry, no matter the size, should at the very least consider how they can use video technology and church presentation software to reach as many people as possible with the gospel and the work of the church.

 With all of this being said, below I’ve shared a quick list of 10 things that you’d learn about streaming if you were to sign up for a quick 10-minute streaming consultation with me.